FedEx Racing Express Facts – Bristol Motor Speedway

 Hamlin Conversation — BRISTOL:

-Knoxville, TN Team Along for the Ride at Bristol: The Knoxville, Tennessee FedEx Freight service center will be recognized for their commitment to making every FedEx experience outstanding by having its “KNX” code letters on the b-post of the #11 FedEx Freight Toyota this weekend at Bristol Motor Speedway.
+Great Plains Along for the Ride at Bristol: The FedEx Ground Great Plains district will be recognized for outstanding service quality with its district code “GPLS” on the b-post of the #11 FedEx Ground Toyota this weekend at Bristol Motor Speedway.
+The Great Plains district, based out of the St. Paul hub, includes Minnesota, the Dakotas, and northern areas of Wisconsin and Iowa.